BestTimesToVisit.com Logo

 safety

-Montreal is a very safe city, but like any urban area, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit streets, especially when exploring areas like downtown or the Gay Village after dark.
-Keep valuables secure and avoid displaying expensive items.
+Montreal is generally very safe, but like any major city, be aware of your surroundings, especially in crowded tourist spots like Old Montreal or on public transport late at night.
+Keep your valuables secure and avoid displaying expensive items.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.